GeorgeWS/Theory-of-Learning/Link test.md

-This is a test of linking with double brackets to [[George's Theory of Learning]] on GitHub.
+This is a test of linking with double brackets to [George’s Theory of Learning](George's Theory of Learning.md) on GitHub.